chocoplace/PyBer_Analysis/README.md

 Adding to the first PyBer analysis, we were tasked with providing two new deliverables to enhance the general results, the code can access here [Pyber_Challenge](https://github.com/chocoplace/PyBer_Analysis/blob/main/PyBer_Challenge.ipynb):
 - Deliverable 1: A ride-sharing summary DataFrame by city type
-  - Provide total number of rides for each city type: Rural 125 | Suburban 625 | Urban 1625.
+  - Provide total number of rides for each city type: Rural 125 | Suburban 625 | Urban 1,625.
+Rural cities reported 13 times less rides than Urban cities.
   - Provide  total number of drivers for each city type: Rural 78 | Suburban 490 | Urban 2,405.
+Rural cities reported having 30.83 time less drivers than Urban cities.
   - Determine the sum of the fares for each city: Rural $4,327.93 | Suburban $19,356.33 | Urban $39,854.38.
+Even so Urban cities reported a greater revenue, Rural cities reported a bigger income in relation with drivers/fare per city.
   - Determine the average fare per ride for each city type: Rural $34.62 | Suburban $30.97 | Urban $24.52.
+Rural cities reported a greater average fare per ride in comparison with Urban and Subuerban cities.
   - Determine the average fare per driver for each city type: Rural $55.48 | Suburban $39.50 | Urban $16.57.
+Rural cities reported a greater average fare per driver in comparison with Urban and Subuerban cities.
   - Create and format A PyBer summary DataFrame:

     ![Fig.1](https://github.com/chocoplace/PyBer_Analysis/blob/main/analysis/D1.%20PyBer%20Summary%20DataFrame%201.png)